Amazing Heritage Mansions in Old Phuket Town

 Phone: 076 218 155

-Sa-Nguan Mansion or Limpanon House is an abandoned old Phuket family house built more than 100 years ago.
+Limpanon House is an abandoned old Phuket family house built more than 100 years ago.
 It is hidden at the Intersection of Yaowarat Road and Phang Nga Road.
-For a long time, the door of the ‘tunnel’ leading to this mansion was opened, but it has been locked for years now, probably too many people tried to sneak in.
+For a long time, the door of the ‘tunnel’ leading to this mansion was open, but it has been locked for years now, and probably too many people have tried to sneak in.
 This is one of the most mysterious houses in town.
 The light is sometimes on, but every door or window is closed.
 A bit eerie.

-I used to admire this almost unknown house for many years.
+I have admired this almost unknown house for many years.
 Located on Dibuk Road, next to the Shell gas station and just opposite the vast Wat Mongkol Nimit Temple, people tend to drive too fast in this street to pay much attention to it.
 Finally, someone saw its value and rebuilt the Thai Hua Hokkien Club entirely while respecting its original look.
 Nice work.

-This house sits on a vast land just opposite a school on Satun Road.
-It has been for sale for a long time but didn’t get any buyers possibly due to some building restrictions.
+This house sits on a vast plot of land just opposite a school on Satun Road.
+It has been for sale for a long time but hasn’t gotten any buyers, possibly due to some building restrictions.
 It was finally renovated to become a Thai restaurant called House of Tin Baron.

-The Peranakannitat Museum (Baba Museum or Chalermraj Center) opened its doors in the heart of Phuket Town after many years of renovation.
-Located at the intersection of Phang Nga Road and Phuket road, the Peranakannitat Museum is set inside what used to be the old ‘Standard Chartered Bank’.
-It’s a rather modest museum modest but the location and the Sino-Portuguese building itself are worth walking in.
+The Peranakannitat Museum (Baba Museum or Chalermraj Centre) opened its doors in the heart of Phuket Town after many years of renovation.
+Located at the intersection of Phang Nga Road and Phuket Road, the Peranakannitat Museum is set inside what used to be the old ‘Standard Chartered Bank’.
+It’s a rather modest museum, but the location and the Sino-Portuguese building itself are worth walking in.

 Phone: 061 446 9114